joesb/helios360/content/handbook/what/communication-is-key.md

 - the needs of the delivery team
 - your personality and preference(s)
 - and more

+We'll discuss project planning later.

+#### Building 'one team'

+You are not trying to be the expert in the sector, government or commerce or transport or whatever, when communicating — your clients are the experts in their industry.

+Rather the objective of your communication as CDO is to bring diverse and divergent skills and expertise together into *one team* — you and your people, the customer and their people, and suppliers and their people — and enable them to work together towards the shared objective of the project.

+The 'one team' needs to agree easy ways to coordinate their activities, communicate progress and collaborate.
+Transparency and openness within the team is a key trait — you can help achieve this by putting the shared objective at the centre of the team, such that the barriers that distinguish groups within the team are less relevant than the outcomes you're all working towards.

+We'll return to this in more depth elsewhere in the handbook.

 #### A note on *frequency*